-Financial product regulation.
-In the wake of earlier efforts to move towards a single rulebook for capital markets regulation, the EU should continue to work towards a clearly articulated, simple and effective regulatory framework for those financial market activities that cannot simply be left to the discipline of the markets.
-This should include the completion of projects that have already been announced or are at various stages of development by the European Commission and other EU institutions, including on European Long-Term Investment Funds (ELTIFs)24, securitisation25, the revision of the Prospectus Directive26 and private placements27.
+Secondly, the EU should consider additional financial regulatory initiatives.
+In the wake of earlier efforts to move towards a single rulebook for capital markets regulation, the EU should continue to work towards a clearly articulated, simple, and effective regulatory framework for those financial market activities that cannot simply be left to the discipline of the markets.
+This should include the completion of projects that have already been announced or are at various stages of development by the European Commission and other EU institutions, including on European long-term investment funds (ELTIFs), securitization, the revision of the Prospectus Directive and private placements.
 It should also include additional initiatives such as a revision of the EU framework for Undertakings for Collective Investment in Transferable Securities (UCITS), the reference fund status for retail investment in the EU, in order to enable direct investment by UCITS in loans originated by banks, because the current curbs on such investment appear excessive from the standpoint of both financial stability and investor protection.
-The EU should also further replace directives with regulations to close loopholes, reduce national 'gold-plating' (the addition of idiosyncratic national provisions in the legislative transposition of EU directives) and ensure pan-EU regulatory consistency.
-Such regulatory actions form the bulk of the concrete policy proposals described in the European Commission's green paper on CMU.
+The EU should also further replace directives with regulations to close loopholes, reduce national 'gold plating' (the addition of idiosyncratic national provisions in the legislative transposition of EU directives) and ensure pan-EU regulatory consistency.
+Such regulatory actions form the bulk of the concrete policy proposals described in the European Commission's green paper on the CMU.
 It should however be kept in mind that while necessary, these measures would be far from sufficient to enable significant development and integration of EU capital markets.

-Regulation of financial entities.
 In addition to the regulation of financial products and activities, many financial firms are subject to specific regulatory, supervisory and in some cases resolution frameworks that impact on their role in the development of EU financial markets.
 Such regulation is generally motivated by concerns about financial stability, given the specific nature of financial systemic risk, and/or about financial conduct, not least because of the multiplicity of information asymmetries that exist in finance.
-In this respect, legislation currently under discussion on banking structural reform is of particular importance28.
-The detailed analysis of this proposal is beyond the scope of this paper.
-However, it would seem appropriate to take into account the CMU's objectives of capital markets development in the legislative discussion and finalisation of this text.
-Other significant bank-related regulatory projects with significant implications for capital markets include further EU implementation of the global Basel III Accord, and the future EU transposition of the forthcoming global standards on banks' Total Loss-Absorbing Capacity (TLAC).
-EU legislators could contemplate delaying completion of banking structural reform legislation so that closelyrelated TLAC concerns can be incorporated.
+In this respect, legislation currently under discussion on banking structural reform is of particular importance.
+The detailed study of this project is beyond the scope of